Katari-Kityama/Katari-Kityama.github.io/README.md

 Welcome user!
-This is the official repository that stores and hosts the kyvera website.
-Well, it will be...
-It's mostly used for whatever web hosting I need at the given moment.
+This repo is mostly used for whatever web hosting I need at the given moment.
+Right now it's hosting a web interactive of my old living space.